-"Tama" is a collective term used to describe a cluster of languages and ethnic groups that live on the borders of Chad and Sudan.
+Tama is a collective term used to describe a cluster of languages and ethnic groups that live on the borders of Chad and Sudan.
 The various languages spoken are all dialects of the Tama language.
-One of the tribes, the Kimr, has also spoken Arabic for a long time.
 The Tama-speaking peoples are divided into a number of subgroups, which include the Abu Sharib, the Kibet, the Mararit, the Kimr, the Sungor, the Erenga, and the Tama.
 Today, the Tama are citizens of the independent nations of Chad and Sudan.
 Some Tama subgroups have their own subgroups, but they most likely live like the other Tama groups.
 For example, the Mararit have a subgroup we call the Abiyi.
 This group straddles Chad and Sudan like many other Tama groups.

-The women gather products from the forests on a regular basis, particularly during the rainy season.
+Mararit women gather products from the forests on a regular basis, particularly during the rainy season.
 The products include wild grasses, berries, and honey, along with useful tool-making or building materials.
-Women also help work in the field; engage in basketry, pottery, and other crafts; and brew beer from millet, both for consumption and sell or trade.
+Abiyi Mararit women also help work in the field; engage in basketry, pottery, and other crafts; and brew beer from millet, both for consumption and to sell or trade.
 The men do most of the field work and trade at the local markets.
 They may also work as craftsmen or merchants.

 Due to the poor natural resources and economic conditions of the region, some of the Tama migrate from their home territories, searching for work elsewhere, usually in the Nile Valley.
 Some modern occupations include jobs as clerks, teachers, tailors, drivers, automobile mechanics, and middlemen in trade.

-The Tama live in village compounds.
+The Abiyi Mararit live in village compounds.
 Their houses are round, with diameters of 15-20 feet.
 The walls are made of coarse reed mats, and the cone-shaped roofs are made of thatched reeds.
 Some homes, however, have lower, more narrow entrances to keep out the lions and hyenas that roam throughout the region.
 Each village settlement is ruled by its own chief.
 The chief gives advice to the villagers, handles disputes, and makes important decisions.
 Each village chief answers to a territorial chief, who, in turn, answers to a higher government official.

-Modern schools are not available in most Tama regions.
-Education is limited to the Islamic schools attended by the Tama boys.
-Therefore, only a small percentage of the Tama are literate.
-Some elite families send their children to schools in France, Britain, or other countries.
-These highly educated Tama hold administrative positions in society.
+Modern schools are not available in most Mararit regions.
+Education is limited to the Islamic schools attended by boys.
+Therefore, only a small percentage of the Abiyi Mararit can read.

 All of the Tama tribes are Muslim.
 They adhere to Islamic teachings and hold the traditional Muslim ceremonies and festivals.
 Many of the tribes also mix animism (belief that non-living objects have spirits) and witchcraft with their Islamic practices.